PAUL34913/msp1-cv/README.md

 ### About Me Image Not Loading

 -   About me image was not loading when using Github pages.
-Had to start path with msp-online-resume/ instead of assets/ however, when applying this to the hero image, the hero image would then not load at all.
-Kept hero image as assets/ and used msp1-online-resume/ for the section images.
+H

 Fixed: